 Length: 3.25 miles

-There are many fantastic cafés in Stirling, but one that is accessible for everyone, would be The Burgh Coffeehouse on King Street.
+There are many fantastic cafés in Stirling, but The Burgh Coffeehouse on King Street is a great accessible spot.

 Harestanes Country Park, Harestanes